cynthisizer/tdd-exercises/README.md

-# tdd-exercises
+# TDD-Exercises
-Starter Projects for developers to try out TDD.
+## Starter Projects for developers to try out TDD

 Each module has a .txt with the details of the Kata example as well as it's own ReadMe with some helpful links about the languages & their unit-test libraries.
 The Kata example that each follows is Roy Osherove's String calculator.
 You can find more information about Osherove and his other Kata examples here:  http://osherove.com/